longhpzigvy/zv-react-training/README.md

   - Debugging Redux with Redux Devtools Ext

 - **Training 7 - Final Project and Test**
-  - Final test with 20-30 questions about React.
+  - Final test with 20-30 questions about React and Redux.
 In order to pass, you may need to achieve at least 80% of total score
   - Final project that tested if you are ready or not

-- **Training 8 - Bonus: More about React (Optional)**
+- **Training 8 - Addional React Topics (Optional)**
-  - React Hook API
+  - React Hook API*
+  - Styled components*
   - React Memo API
   - React Lazy
   - React Context
   - Higher Order Component (HOC)
+  - Optimizing React Application*
+  - Setup `scss`/`less`/`stylus` for React application
+  - Introduction to `Babel`*
+  - Config `eslint`*

 ## Guide
 - Fork this repository

-- Clone the foked repo
+- Clone the forked repo

 ```bash
 git clone https://github.com/[username]/zv-react-training